 An increase in pool construction and more people enjoying “staycations” in their own backyards has been a boost for an already growing pool industry

 Pinch A Penny has recorded positive growth for more than 45 years, through economic downturns as well as periods of rapid economic growth.
-Our average store revenue is $1.7 million3.
+Our average store revenue is over $2 million3.

 Historically, an economic downturn brings increased interest in franchising because people become more interested in controlling their own destiny.
 Additionally, franchises in the home improvement and maintenance sectors tend to fare well through economic ups and downs.
 Homeowners are more likely to stay home and fix up their property than buy new or go on extravagant vacations when the economy is shaky.

 Pinch A Penny earned a spot on Franchise Business Review’s (FBR) 2020 special report, “Top 50 Recession-Proof Franchises” because of its financial performance during the pandemic and its designation as an essential business.